arvindraj-lab/ml-planning/README.md

 | Operations | Drive Operations strategy across WML including Continuous Integration, Runbooks | Shashank Vagarali | Vinod Khader | Shashank Vagarali, Daniel Ryszka, Mihai Sarto, Andrew Thompson  |
 | Security | Security reviews and strategy across WML | Rafal Bigaj | Anthony Casaletto | Rafal Bigaj, Gopi Varadarajulu |
 | NFR | NFR reviews and strategy across WML | Gopi Varadarajulu | Vinod Khader | Gopi Varadarajulu |

+## Making guilds effective
+There are a set of principles that each guild needs to folow up.

+1. Guilds typically discuss in more depth technical aspects, of their domain, that are generally applicable to all squads.
+However guilds need to clearly forumulate the outcomes of that effort and make concrete proposals before implementing them.

+2. Technical proposals of different guilds needs to be communicated to the Architecure guild.
+Use wml-architecture slack channel to make such communications.

+3. There is a need for cross-guild communication.
+For instance security guild may need something implemented but that may affect performance thus involving the performance and architecture guilds is recommended.